robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 The other **BIG** practical issue is **HOW** to compensate for the creative authorship in the AI era.
 In this field, reframing is not straightforward because **HUGE** interests are involved and fundamentally because in reframing this topic (whatever is the reframing attempt), the most appalling evidence is that copyright has outrageously abused up to nowadays.

-Which is the reason because software-libre movement arises, Open Source definition has been institutionalised, and Creative Commons licensing scheme achieves such great acknowledgement among the wide authors "small business" platea.
+Which is the reason because software-libre movement arises, Open Source definition has been institutionalised, and Creative Commons licensing scheme achieves such great acknowledgement among the wide authors "small business" audience.

 It is not so strange that "ethics" debate reaches the common people much time before anyone could provide a concrete answer to practical problems which until a pattern of behaving in a novel field is difficult to recognise.